ShafnaFatima-S/surfboard-internship/notes/5march.md

 # Conditional Statements

 Conditional statements allows you to execute a particular block of code based on the conditions.
 The block of code executes only when the condition is satisfied.
-If the condition is not satisfied then the statements inside the block will  be executed based on any other conditons provided.
+If the condition is not satisfied then the statements inside the block will  be executed based on any other conditions provided.
 Conditional statements are:
 - if statement
 - if..else statement
 - else if statement